dwavesystems/dwave-ocean-sdk/docs/quantum_research/solver_parameters.rst

 *   The number of points must be :math:`\geq 2`.
 *   The steepest slope of any curve segment, :math:`\frac{g_i - g_{i-1}}{t_i - t_{i-1}}`, must be within the bounds
     supported by the selected QPU.
 However, even if the curve is within the supported bounds but changes too rapidly, expect distorted values of :ref:`parameter_qpu_h` for your problem.
-The distortion is caused by low-pass filters that limit the bandwidth of the :ref:`parameter_qpu_h`-controlling waveform (the :math:`\Phi^x_i(s)`
+The distortion is caused by low-pass filters that limit the bandwidth of the :ref:`parameter_qpu_h`-gain waveform (the :math:`\Phi^x_i(s)` term of equation
-    term of equation :math:numref:`qpu_equation_rfsquid_hamiltonian`).
+    :math:numref:`qpu_equation_rfsquid_hamiltonian`) delivered to the QPU.
     The low-pass filters have a cutoff frequency of 3 MHz for |dwave_5kq|
     systems and 30 MHz for |adv2| systems.
-You can approximate the filtered waveform (that is, the wavefrom that results from the original waveform being sent through low-pass filters) by using a :ref:`sample Python script <tab_approximate_filtered_hgain>`.
+You can approximate the filtered h-gain waveform (that is, the wavefrom that results from the original h-gain waveform being sent through low-pass filters) by using a :ref:`sample Python script <tab_approximate_filtered_h_gain>`.

 Default :math:`g(t)`, when left unspecified, is 1, which can be explicitly coded as